 Test 2: Sephora does not carry Shiseido Sun Compact and we were not able to perform a shade match for that product.

-Flaws: your shade matches are limited to what’s sold on Sephora.com.
-In other words, if you are looking to get shade-matched to brands like Maybelline, Revlon or The Ordinary, you won’t find what you need.
+Verdict: your shade matches are limited to what’s sold on Sephora.com.
+In other words, if you are looking to get shade-matched to brands like Maybelline, Revlon or The Ordinary (makeup), you won’t find what you need.

 Use this if: you want to experiment with using selfies to find personalized makeup products.